Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - have a blue face, lips, earlobes or fingernails

-- are very agitated
+- look very agitated

 - lose consciousness

-Adults and children over 1 year
+First aid for adults and children over 1 year old

 - Try to keep the person calm.
-Ask them to cough to try to remove the object.
+Ask them to cough hard to try to remove the object.

 - If coughing doesn't work, call triple zero (000) and ask for an ambulance.

-Babies under 1 year
+First aid for babies under 1 year old

 If a baby is choking, call triple zero (000) immediately and ask for an ambulance.
 Stay on the phone and follow instructions.

-After calling for an ambulance, perform choking first aid:
+After calling for an ambulance:

 - Hold their mouth open with your fingers.